Radhikadhana/Lazada-Campaign/README.md

 - Both files can be `.xlsx` (any sheet, you pick which one) or `.csv`.
-- After upload, you map which column is which (SKU, Article Number, Campaign Price in the SKU file; Article Number, RRP, SRP in the content file) — no hardcoded column names, so it works with whatever headers your real files use.
+- After upload, you map which column is which (SKU, Article Number, Campaign Price in the SKU file; Article Number, RRP, SRP in the Zecom Tracker) — no hardcoded column names, so it works with whatever headers your real files use.
 - Article numbers are compared as trimmed strings so type mismatches (e.g. `"1234"` vs `1234.0`) still match correctly.
-- If the content file has duplicate Article Numbers, the first one is used.
+- If the Zecom Tracker has duplicate Article Numbers, the first one is used.
 - Output is an Excel file with an "Updated" sheet (your data with Campaign Price filled in) and, if any rows didn't match, an